unik-name/help-unikname/docs/integration/connect/README.md

 <uniknameconnect/> can be used as a social authentication option.

 In this example, **platform101.net** demo website has been coded and setup to sign-in with social authentication.
-The user can choose between Facebook, Google, Twitter and @unik-name.
+The user can choose between Facebook, Google, Twitter and Unikname Connect.

 - [Run this example](https://www.platform101.net/)
 - [Show me the code](https://github.com/unik-name/platform10x.net/blob/35498f0b9bea3f62426f6c2a4346629df4f8c27b/server.js)